nielsenjared/nielsenjared.github.io/content/blog/creativity/index.md

 * enjoyment vs. suffering:

-According to Csikszentmihalyi:
-> ...the novelty that survives to change a domain is usually the work of someone who can operate at both ends of these polarities--and that is the kind of person we call ‘creative’.
+According to Csikszentmihalyi, "...the novelty that survives to change a domain is usually the work of someone who can operate at both ends of these polarities--and that is the kind of person we call ‘creative’."

 ### What is the Psychology of the Creative Person?